 There are entities controlled by the Group under Contractual Arrangements.
 The Group does not have legal ownership in equity of these structured entities or their subsidiaries.
 Nevertheless, under Contractual Arrangements entered into with the registered owners of these structured entities, the Company and its other legally owned subsidiaries control these companies by way of controlling the voting rights, governing their financial and operating policies, appointing or removing the majority of the members of their controlling authorities, and casting the majority of votes at meetings of such authorities.
-Accordingly, the Group has rights to exercise power over these structured entities, receives variable returns from its involvement in these structured entities, and has the ability to affect those returns through its power over these structured entities.
+Accordingly, the Group has rights to exercise power over these structured entities, receives variable returns from its involvement in these structured entities.
 As a result, they are presented as controlled structured entities of the Group, and their assets, liabilities and results are consolidated in the Group's consolidated financial statements.